fisakov/mps-example-physunits/README.md

 Physical Units
 ================

 This is an example language implementing the idea of having physical units associated with the numeric values to reflect the value dimension.
-Typing rules prevent from assigning variable a _wrong_ type, that is a type having mismatched unit annotation.
+Typing rules prevent from assigning a variable a value of _wrong_ type, that is a type having mismatched unit annotation.

 Installing
 ----------